About the artists

 Her art works are included in the following collections:

-• Smithsonian's National Museum of the American Indian in Washington DC
+• Smithsonian's National Museum of the American Indian, Washington DC

-• US National Library of Medicine in Maryland
+• US National Library of Medicine, Bethesda, MD

-• Office of the Ambassador of the Chickasaw Nation to the United States in Washington DC
+• Office of the Ambassador of the Chickasaw Nation to the United States, Washington DC